Traeger vs. Big Green Egg

 Your tongs will get bored, whether you choose a Traeger or Big Green Egg.
 That’s because flipping your food has become a thing of the past thanks to Traeger’s convection-style cooking and the Big Green Egg’s circulating heat.
 Just set the temperature and a timer.

-Got a dad in your life?
-Coastal has Traeger and Big Green Egg grills, wood pellets, natural lump charcoal, planks, covers, pizza stones, and more in stock right now – even for those last-minute Father’s Day gifts.
+Coastal has several brands, including Traeger and Big Green Egg grills, wood pellets, natural lump charcoal, planks, covers, pizza stones, and more in stock right now.
 Stop by your local store and come home with everything you need for the best barbecue ever.